ArtezGDA/Course-Material/Pioneers.md

 - Download and install the [software](Software.md)
 - Create a journal, notebook or blog about your research.
  	- Document your programming efforts, ideas and sketches
-- Read Vannavar Bush - As we may think (see literature below)
+- Read *As we may think* – Vannavar Bush (see literature below)

 #####Week 2:
 *September 6th 2016*

 - [Lesson 1](Basics/Lesson_01_ForLoops/README.md): `for` loops
-- Sketchpad (Ivan Sutherland)
+- Sketchpad – by Ivan Sutherland

 **Homework:**